 For the first few days after surgery, you can use a cotton-tipped swab to gently clean the nasal passages, limiting cleaning to the rim and just inside the rim.
 Be careful to avoid inserting the swab too deeply into the nasal passages during the first one week.
 Irrigating the nose with a saline rinse can also help clear the airways of any deeper blood or mucous.

 Dr. Tong encourages patients to apply a thin layer of petroleum ointment on the incision line and sutures using a cotton-tipped swab to help soften any dried blood.
 Dried blood should be gently cleaned as it becomes soft.
-The nose should not get wet when the nasal splint is in place.
+Having a clean incision line will make removal of the stitches much more comfortable for you.
+The nasal bridge should not get wet when the nasal splint is in place.
 During the initial week, you may wash your face carefully with a face towel, being careful to keep the splint dry.
 You may wash your hair in the shower provided your back is facing the stream of water and you only let the water run down the back of your head, keeping the splint dry.
 The splint is removed at the first post-operative visit, one week after surgery.
 After the splint is removed, you may wash your face normally but should avoid placing excess pressure on the nose.

-While most swelling subsides within three months after surgery, it can take one year or more for the nose to heal completely.
-This means that you can expect your nose to continue to change and improve during this time period.
-In cases of revision rhinoplasty, it may take even longer for inflammation and scar tissue firmness to fully dissipate.
+While most swelling subsides within three months after surgery, it can take one year or often more for the nose to heal completely.
+This means that you can expect your nose to continue to change and improve during the first several years.
+In cases of revision Rhinoplasty, it may take even longer for inflammation and scar tissue firmness to fully dissipate.
 Most patients see the majority of their final results after a few months, with the outcome continuing to refine over the first year after surgery and beyond.

-To learn more about how Dr. Tong can help you with improving the appearance of your nose, set up a Toronto Rhinoplasty consultation with Dr. Tong by giving us a call at (416) 972-0999.
+To learn more about how Dr. Tong can help you improve the appearance and/or function of your nose, schedule a Toronto Rhinoplasty consultation with Dr. Tong by giving us a call at (647) 492-0648.
 Alternatively, let us give you a call; just fill out our contact form and we will call you on the same or the next business day.
 No physician’s referral is needed.

 See Dr. Tong’s work in our Rhinoplasty before and after photos.